aofarrel/TB-D/README.md

 * All other users, see [HERE](./getting_started_nonTerra.md).

 ## Limitations
-* TB-D can **only** analyze paired-end (PE) Illumina data, and will attempt to automatically filter out any SE Illumina samples, as well as any non-Illumina samples.
+* TB-D can **only** analyze paired-end (PE) Illumina data
+	* TB-D will attempt to silently filter out SE Illumina, as well as any non-Illumina samples
-* Docker is a soft requirement.
+* Docker is required.
 Some people have reported successfully getting TB-D working with Singularity, but it's not officially supported.

 ## Contributing
 We welcome contributions, PRs, and issue reports.
-Whenever possible, please make try to make issue reports in the repo most relevant to your issue -- for example, if you are having issues with the Tree Nine subworkflow, please leave the issue in the Tree Nine repo instead of in this repo.
+Whenever possible, please make try to make issue reports in the repo most relevant to your issue -- for example, if you are having issues with the Tree Nine workflow, please leave the issue in the Tree Nine repo instead of in this repo.

 ## Citations